 From 1871 he taught architectural drawing at the Budapest Art School, where, as a colleague of Imre Steindl, he helped design Pest's City Hall.
-In 1872 he was appointed architect of the newly founded Provisional Monuments Commission (Műemlékek Országos Bizottság), later known as the National Monuments Commission, the first such independent Hungarian organization.
-Here he coordinated the reconstruction and restoration of mediæval castles and churches.
+In 1872 he was appointed architect of the newly founded Provisional Monuments Commission, later known as the National Monuments Commission, the first such independent Hungarian organization.
+Here he coordinated the reconstruction and restoration of medieval castles and churches.
 In 1903, following Imre Steindl's death, Schulek was appointed professor of medieval architecture at the Technical University of Budapest, a post he held until 1913.
 He became a corresponding member of the Hungarian Academy of Sciences in 1895 and was made an honorary member in 1917.